 Fig. 15.
 The distance driven along the vehicles' routes.
-The starting distance was adjusted in a way that two vehicles at the same location on the common section of the route have the same driven distance.
+The starting distance was adjusted in a way that two vehicles at the same location on the common section of the route have the same driven done.
+We also see that the relative distances of the vehicles in a platoon are very small compared to the total distance driven, which supports the assumption made in the planning that vehicles are at the same position when they platoon.